repl-user-EP/A1466-Cyberdeck/README.md

 <hr>
 <br>
 *This is by no means a tutorial or guide, this is purely what I have done.*
 Apologies in advance for bad design.
-It currently works on its own power.